merajaprasad/Docker-Compose/Readme.md

 ### Docker Compose Service Configuration
 A Docker Compose service can be configured with the following options:

-- build: Specifies the path to the Dockerfile used to build the service image.
+- `build:` Specifies the path to the Dockerfile used to build the service image.
-- image: Specifies the name of the Docker image to use for the service.
+- `image:` Specifies the name of the Docker image to use for the service.
-- container_name: Specifies the name of the container.
+- `container_name:` Specifies the name of the container.
-- ports: Specifies the port mapping between the host system and the container.
+- `ports:` Specifies the port mapping between the host system and the container.
-- environment: Specifies environment variables to be set in the container.
+- `environment:` Specifies environment variables to be set in the container.
-- networks: Specifies the networks to connect the container to.
+- `networks:` Specifies the networks to connect the container to.
-- volumes: Specifies the volumes to mount in the container.
+- v`olumes:` Specifies the volumes to mount in the container.

 ### Docker Compose File Structure